-Breeders that you should never ever buy from. as they are either scam breeders selling mix bred or Northern Inuit look-alike puppies, puppies or puppies not having any Northern Inuitor the buyers, not doing the NISA required necessary health testing on the breeding parents
+These are Breeders that we warn you never to buy from. as they are either scam breeders selling mix bred or Northern Inuit look-alike puppies, and mostly puppies that do not have any Northern Inuit in them at all.

 **After being notified about the previously posted statement on this page, and after checking it & reading it back, we would like to retract the previous statement and apologize to NIS.
 The previous statements posted on this page were carelessly worded, incorrectly placed and inadvertently posted before being looked over by mistake.